 So an so forth…

-If a motherboard has the letter “I” IMMEDIATELY after its model, or after a hyphen “-“ or if it has ITX written in its name, then it is a Mini ITX motherboard.
+If a motherboard has the letter “I” IMMEDIATELY after its model or after a hyphen “-“ or ITX written in its name, it is a Mini ITX motherboard.

-If a motherboard’s model does not meet the conditions above, then it is most probably an ATX motherboard.
+If a motherboard’s model does not meet the above conditions, it is probably an ATX motherboard.

 Here are some examples,